PelleLille/hsl-docs/connect.rst

 CONNECT
 =======

-The CONNECT context acts as a SMTP firewall.
-It is executed before the SMTP banner is sent.
+The CONNECT context is executed before the SMTP banner is sent.

 Pre-defined variables
 ---------------------